Top-rated movers to make your Fort Wayne to Cleveland move easy

 - Cleveland is considered to be less safe than Fort Wayne with a score of 36.59 vs Fort Wayne’s 59.1.

-- Air quality in Cleveland is moderate, and in Fort Wayne it's good.
+- Air quality in Cleveland is Moderate, and in Fort Wayne it’s Good.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Cleveland.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Where to live in Cleveland